danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 FROM `case-study-bike-sharing-418315.cyclistic.march_2023`
 ```

- > Manipulated the data by separating minutes, hours, days, and months;
+ -Manipulated the data by separating minutes, hours, days, and months;

 ```
 SELECT